Make homemade soap with this easy lavender soap recipe with melt and pour goat’s milk soap base, essential oils, and dried herbs.

 - Spritz bottle filled with rubbing alcohol

-Step 3: Cut the goat's milk soap base and place into a microwave safe bowl or a small pan for melting.
+Cut the goat’s milk soap base and place it into a microwave-safe bowl or a small pan for melting.

-Step 6: Next, add lavender essential oil to the soap with the same process.
-Start with a few drop and add more as desired.
+Next, add lavender essential oil to the soap with the same process.
+Start with a few drops and add more as desired.

-Step 7: Add coloring to soap mixture if you want to color it.
+Add coloring to the soap mixture if you want to color it.
 This is entirely optional.
-The soap will look jut fine if left white.
+The soap will look just fine if left white.

-Step 9: Spray bottom of the mold with rubbing alcohol.
+Spray the bottom of the mold with rubbing alcohol.
 The alcohol helps to remove air bubbles that can otherwise get trapped in the soap.

-Step 10: Add remaining rosemary and lavender to bowl.
-Gently pour soap mixture into soap molds.
-You can use any shape of molds you like.
+Add remaining rosemary and lavender to the bowl.
+Gently pour the soap mixture into soap molds.
+You can use any shape of mold you like.
 Our label will fit square or rectangle molds best.

-Step 11: Spray the top of the soap with the rubbing alcohol.
-Allow to harden for at least an hour.
+Spray the top of the soap with rubbing alcohol.
+Allow the soap to harden for at least an hour.
 Gently pop out and store in an airtight container until ready to use.

 To give as a gift, wrap your freshly made lavender soap in our printable label and tie it with twine.
 Pair with 3 Ingredient Moisturizing Lavender Sugar Scrub Recipe for a fabulous homemade gift set!